prettydiff/browser_test/documentation/website_tests.md

 ---

 ## How this works
 All tests are specified outside the browser.
 The code outside the browser determines which tests to execute in which order.
-This library sends a given test to the specified browser and waits for evaluation in the browser before sending the next test.
+The test runner sends a given test to the specified browser and waits for evaluation in the browser before sending the next test.
 Executing tests in serial order, as opposed to in parallel, is slower but is necessary because often later tests are dependent upon a state dictated by prior tests.

 In the browser any event can be arbitrarily created using the method `document.createEvent`.
 The event is then executed upon a specified DOM element.
 Even mouse movement can be created in this way, **unfortunately there is not a convention available from the browsers to arbitrarily execute cursor movement using code automation so those mouse movement events cannot be executed for evaluation in visually meaningful way.**